April 28, 2025

 Alabama

-The state of Alabama does not currently require the provision of paid or unpaid sick leave.
-However, eligible employees may be entitled to limited protections under the federal Family and Medical Leave Act, which requires certain employers to provide up to 12 weeks of unpaid, employment-protected leave to eligible employees for select family or medical reasons.
+Alabama does not currently require the provision of paid or unpaid sick leave.
+However, eligible employees may be entitled to limited protections under the Federal Family and Medical Leave Act, which requires certain employers to provide up to 12 weeks of unpaid, employment-protected leave to eligible employees for select family or medical reasons.

 For more information, contact the Alabama Department of Labor